Legal Separation Vs Divorce

 This period of separation can also be used to iron out differences between the couple, and the UK government is now keen for couples to avoid going to court, by making them attend compulsory mediation information sessions to try and get them to reach agreements, thereby avoiding court, and of course saving the taxpayer, the expense of using the court system.

-It will also save them having to employ solicitors and barristers to fight their case, and the costs that will obviously entail.
+It will also save having to engage a separation lawyer or solicitor to fight a case, and the costs that will obviously entail.